raspberrypi/documentation/remote-access/ssh/sshfs.md

 sshfs pi@192.168.1.3: pi
 ```

-Now enter this directory as if it's a regular folder and you should see and be able to access the contents of the Raspberry Pi:
+Now enter this directory as if it is a regular folder; you should be able to see and access the contents of the Raspberry Pi:

 ```bash
 cd pi
 ls
 ```

-You can also browse the Pi's filesystem using your computer's file manager (including drag-and-drog to copy files between devices), and use your computer's applications (text editors, image processing tools, etc.) to edit files directly on the Pi.
+You can also browse the Pi's filesystem using your computer's file manager (including drag-and-drop to copy files between devices), and use your computer's applications (text editors, image processing tools, etc) to edit files directly on the Pi.